-10 Romantic Movies Coming Out in 2018 That'll Put You in the Mood for Love
+13 Romantic Movies Coming Out in 2018 That'll Put You in the Mood for Love

 'Love, Simon'

-Starring: Nick Robinson, Katherine Langford, Alexandra Shipp, Jorge Lendeborg Jr., Miles Heizer, Keiynan Lonsdale, Logan Miller, Jennifer Garner, Josh Duhamel, and Tony Hale.
+Starring: Nick Robinson, Katherine Langford, Alexandra Shipp, Jorge Lendeborg Jr., Miles Heizer, Keiynan Lonsdale, Logan Miller, Jennifer Garner, Josh Duhamel, and Tony Hale

-About: The movie follows Simon, a closeted gay teen who wants to come out on his own terms, but struggles when secret (and romantic) emails to his pen pal fall into the wrong hands.
+Plot: The movie follows Simon (Robinson), a closeted gay teen who wants to come out on his own terms, but struggles when secret (romantic) emails to his pen pal fall into the wrong hands.

 Advertisement - Continue Reading Below